twosigma/Cook/cli/README.md

 The `cat` command has the plugin name `download-job-instance-file`.
-The plugin function must take in an instance, sandbox directory, and path, and must return an object with an `iter_content` method which generates the file contents.
+The plugin function must take in an instance, sandbox directory, and path, and must return an iterator that takes in a chunk size, which generates the file contents.

 #### `tail`